svanderbleek/rwr/README.md

 It is inspired by mathematica and TRS presented in literature such as Term Rewriting Systems and Advanced Topics in Term Rewriting.

-Rwrrr implements a rewriting logic and type checking ideas can be ported through this logic.
+rwr implements a rewriting logic and type checking ideas can be ported through this logic.

 ## Impelmentations